-Working with Andrew for the better part of the year helped me address the fundamental issues that were going on with my coaching.
+Working with my Coach for the better part of the year helped me address the fundamental issues that were going on with my coaching.
 I was a great coach.
-Yet, I wasn’t confident in sales or marketing of my service.
+Yet, I wasn’t confident in the sales or marketing of my service.
 I had some serious mental blocks and limiting beliefs.
 This struck me as a shock, as I considered myself an excellent marketer and very confident in my capabilities.
 But, I soon realized that I was great at marketing other people’s products and services, but marketing my stuff was a different story!

 5) Don’t let your dreams crush your goals

 I recently wrote another blog post titled “Don’t Let Your Dreams Crush Your Goals.”
 I didn’t write it just because the headline was intriguing.
 I wrote it because I’ve seen this to be true in my own life and the lives of clients I work with.

 I had (and continue to have) big ambitions for my business.
 Not just about income, but the impact it can create on other people’s life.
 The irony I’ve discovered is that dreaming too much can get in the way of achieving anything.